tahsd/hsd21_project/README.md

 ---
 ## Scoring Metrics
-1. Accuracy
+1. Implementation
-2. Inference Time
+2. Inference time
+3. Accuracy
-3. Report
+4. Report

 ---
 **Please use the Q&A board on ETL if you have questions or want more information about the project.**